Are You a Licensed Private Investigator in Thailand?

 However, just having a registered company, whereby that company has a "business license" to do business in Thailand, in my opinion it would be misleading to claim a person is a "licensed private investigator" based on just a general business license.

-This topic is somewhat related to another one on this website on whether you can trust your private investigation company.
+This topic is related to another one on this website on whether you can trust your private investigation company which goes into detail about how you can investigate your investigator.

 Please see our SiteMap to navigate our Table of Contents for this website.